-Technical interactions between the four most important stocks in the Baltic Sea.
+Figure 14 Technical interactions between the four most important stocks in the Baltic Sea.
 The rows of the figure illustrate the fisheries where the species A was caught.
 Red cells indicate the species B which the A species are frequently caught together with.
 Orange cells indicate medium interactions and yellow cells indicate weak interactions.
-The column shows the degree of mixing in fisheries where species B account for at least 5% of the total landings.
-A more detailed explained of the figure is provided in the text.
+The columns show the degree of mixing in fisheries where species B accounts for at least 5% of the total landings.
+A more detailed explanation of the Figure is provided in the text.

 The technical interaction in the Baltic pelagic fishery differs between fisheries.
 The majority of herring and sprat are caught with pelagic trawls.
 The pelagic trawlers performing a directed fishery for either sprat or herring have a very variable degree of mixing in the catches of sprat and herring.
 The degree of mixing varies on a spatial scale (Figure 15).
-According to logbooks and sales slips, the mixing can vary between <5% to 40% although these percentages are not quantifiable at this stage.
-Given that the information available on the mixing in the directed single species pelagic fishery is based on logbooks and sales slips and thus on a trip basis, the actual mixing in the individual hauls is at present unknown.
-The directed herring fishery close to Bornholm in SD 23-25 is reported to have less sprat in the catches than further north in the Baltic (SD 27-29).
-Mixing of herring and sprat in the directed herring trawl fishery is highest in SD 32, decreasing further north in SDs 30-31.
-The vast majority of the total herring landings in SDs 30-31 are not for human consumption and these tend to be mixed.
-The majority of the landings in the directed herring trawl fishery are for human consumption but there are also landings for industrial purposes.
-Herring is caught as a bycatch in the directed sprat fishery which is mainly in the central part of the Baltic.
+According to logbooks and sales slips, the mixing can vary between < 5% and 40% although these percentages are not quantifiable at this stage.
+Given that the information available on the mixing in the directed single-species pelagic fishery is based on logbooks and sales slips and thus on a trip basis, the actual mixing in the individual hauls is at present unknown.
+The directed herring fishery close to Bornholm in subdivisions 23-25 is reported to have less sprat in the catches than further north in the Baltic (subdivisions 27-29).
+Mixing of herring and sprat in the directed herring trawl fishery is highest in Subdivisions 30-31 are not for human consumption and these landings tend to be mixed.
+The majority of the landings in the directed herring trawl fishery are for human consumption, but there are also landings for industrial purposes.
+Herring is caught as a bycatch in the directed sprat fishery, which mainly takes place in the central part of the Baltic.
 Landings in this fishery are mainly for industrial purposes, but there are also landings for human consumption.
-The directed sprat fishery shows the same spatial variation in mixture of herring and sprat as the directed herring fishery.
-There is, however, a low spatial overlap of the directed herring and sprat fishery reported.
+The directed sprat fishery.
+However, a low spatial overlap of the directed herring and sprat fishery has been reported.